In this Article

 Pregnancy involves a lot of changes to the body, the gain in weight and the fact that there is a baby which needs constant nutrition means that there are certain disadvantages of fasting during pregnancy, they are as follows:

-- Low birth weight, there is the increased likelihood that the baby may be born with low weight.
+- Low birth weight, there is an increased likelihood that the baby may be born with low weight.

 - There is an increased likelihood of fatigue dizzy spells and fainting.